 Apply to undergraduate admissions if you are seeking a dual degree (bachelor's and master's degree combined) as a high school graduate or a transfer student; you must declare a pre-athletic training undergraduate major on your Whitworth application (typically a B.S. in health science, pre-athletic training).

 - Priority Deadline: Nov.
 30

 - Regular Decision: March 1

-Some students will qualify for direct admission to the master's level.
+Direct admission is available for both high school students and transfer students who declare a B.S. in Health Science, pre-athletic training, as an academic major on their Whitworth applications.
 Our direct admission program is an opportunity for pre-athletic training applicants to be admitted directly into the master's degree program once they finish their undergraduate coursework.
-Click here to see if you qualify for the direct admission program.
+Please visit our Direct Admission to see if you qualify for the program.